 File storage

 Or, skip the complicated and costly steps with On The Stage’s complete streaming solution, which provides all the tools and services you need to create, promote, sell virtual tickets, and securely stream your show to a remote audience, all in one easy-to-use platform.
 And the best part?
-There’s no cost to your organization- you can pass the extremely low fees onto your patrons if you’re tight for budgeting.
+There’s no cost to your organization- you can pass the extremely low fees onto your patrons if you’re tight on budgeting.

 After you’ve budgeted for unavoidable costs, you’ll have a rough idea of how much money is left to spend on everything else (i.e. your creative expenses).